ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/06-asymptotic-analysis.md

 So, is the lower bound useless?
 -- No, definitely not.
 The main use case for $\Omega$ is when we want to classify *problems*, not algorithms.
-One example is when proving that the lower bound for sorting is $\Omega(n\log n)$, which we do in section @sec:case-study-lower-bounds-for-sorting.
+One example is when proving that the lower bound for sorting is $\Omega(n\log n)$, which we do in @sec:case-study-lower-bounds-for-sorting.
 But classifying problems is out of scope for this book, so we will not use $\Omega$ much.